jbosstools/jbosstools-central-webpage/README.md

-# JBoss Central web page
+# Red Hat Central web page

 ## Summary

-This repository contains the resources to build the JBoss Central web page, embedded in JBoss Tools 4.3+ and JBoss Developer Studio 9+.
+This repository contains the resources to build the Red Hat Central web page, embedded in JBoss Tools 4.3+ and JBoss Developer Studio 9+.

 ## Install

-_JBoss Central_ is part of [JBoss Tools](http://jboss.org/tools) from
+_Red Hat Central_ is part of [JBoss Tools](http://jboss.org/tools) from
 which it can be [downloaded and installed](http://jboss.org/tools/download) on its own or together with the full JBoss Tools distribution.